dylanesque/Cheatsheets/css.md

 - Before reaching for a class to target an element, first try to accomplish that with combinators, or descendant selectors.

-- List of interitable properties: https://www.sitepoint.com/css-inheritance-introduction#list-css-properties-inherit
+- List of inheritable properties: https://www.sitepoint.com/css-inheritance-introduction#list-css-properties-inherit

 # Important resets/defaults